pirik3/pirik3/README.md

 - -----> by mücap ofluoğlu
 -
 - 👋 Hi, I’m @pirik3
-- 👀 I’m interested in ...
+- 👀 I’m interested in reversing and memory
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning assembly
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on nothing atm.
-- 📫 How to reach me ...
+- 📫 How to reach me ... -> through here?

 <!---
 pirik3/pirik3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.